nodenv/jetbrains-npm/README.md

 git clone https://github.com/nodenv/jetbrains-npm "$(nodenv root)"/lib/node_modules/npm
 ```

 After installation, the IDE should automatically find the proxy and include it in the list of available [package managers](#Package-Manager); just select it!
+(In fact, if the package manager field is empty before cloning, then a restart of WebStorm should select it automatically.)

 ### standalone clone